|Judi Paradis Bio|

 I have a B.A. in English Education from the University of New Hampshire, and a M.Ed. in Library Media Studies from Salem State University.

 I live in Arlington with my husband Bob Carter.
-My daughter Abby teaches Kindergarten in Vietnam!
-And my son Rob is a student at Tufts University.
+My daughter Abby teaches grade 4 in Montreal, and my son Rob does something I don’t quite understand with computers for which they pay him well.

 As a good librarian, I do own a cat.